The-Mist-Development/The-Mist-Bot/README.md

 - A smart restarting system: if the bot breaks or needs to be restarted manually, it will only restart once all currently playing songs finish playing.
 - Update messages everywhere: Now, any channel can subscribe to update messages from the bot team.
 Members with the `Manage Channels` permission can run `subscribe` or `unsubscribe`.
+- Only users in the same voice channel as the bot can control the music.
 - Additional secret admin commands.
 ### Removals
 - DJ Music Control: This feature was never used.